Homomorpheus/Neo-ODE_interactive/.guide/cpp/pyodide.rst

 to your .bashrc or .zshrc on Linux or MacOS or do the equivalent under Windows (see emscripten documentation).

+Apart from that, install pyodide-build using pip.
+Make sure to use a version of pyodide-build that was released after March 30, 2024, such as 0.25.1.
+Some earlier versions - like the alpha versions of 0.26.0 - won't work.

 Run

 .. code:: bash